dmfay/massive-js/README.md

 Massive treats Postgres functions ("sprocs") as first-class citizens.

-Say your database schema introdcues a complex piece of logic in a Postgres function:
+Say your database schema introduces a complex piece of logic in a Postgres function:

 ```sql
 create or replace function all_products()